simplex-chat/simplexmq/protocol/overview-tjr.md

 - servers do not store any user information (no user profiles or contacts, or messages once they are delivered), and primarily use in-memory persistence.

 - users can change servers with minimal disruption - even after an in-use server disappears, simply by changing the configuration on which servers the new queues are created.
-XXX I reworded this because I think you can make this claim.
-Claim that senders and recipients SHOULD use different servers for their receive queue, and then if an in-use server disappears, the user who had it as their receive queue will notice and tell its communication partners to rotate their sending queue.

 ## Technical Details